Bay Shore, New York: Restoration and the hamlet today

 Work to restore Bay Shore has been ongoing since the 1980s.
 Upscale townhouses and condominiums were built in gated communities on the grounds of old estates.
 The former Bay Shore Theater and one-time opera house was renovated and expanded into a YMCA.
 The redevelopment of Main Street is ongoing; efforts include new sidewalks, antique-style streetlights, new landscaping and restored parks.

 Main Street has regained much of its popularity.
 There are many attractive new restaurants, clothing boutiques and other stores and offices.
-The Bay Shore Beautification Society transformed an empty lot on Main Street into a meditation garden that has since been recognized for its excellent design.
+The Bay Shore Beautification Society transformed an empty lot on Main Street into a meditation garden in 2007, that has since been recognized for its excellent design.

 A US battleship was to have been placed at the Bay Shore Marina.
 However, the water was deemed too shallow, and instead a decommissioned WWII torpedo was converted into a monument.
 The aging bulkhead and other dock structures at the marina were rebuilt.
-Over the summer of 2010, a new water park was built at the marina with a renovated bath house and new landscaping.
+Over the summer of 2010, a new water park was built at Benjamin Beach, which sits adjacent to the marina, with a renovated bath house and new landscaping.

 Abandoned department stores at the Gardiner Manor Mall were razed to make new use of the property.
 Most of the old mall and adjacent buildings were replaced by new commercial and retail spaces, including a Lowe's home improvement center, a Target and a BMW dealership.

 In 2008 and 2009, new condominiums replaced dilapidated housing next to the train station.
 Additionally, a pedestrian bridge was built over the tracks, and the old tunnel between platforms was closed.